sverrehu/kafka-ops-julie/docs/futures/what-acl-management.rst

               - principal: "User:Hans"
               - principal: "User:Bob"

-If you are using rbac, under the specific section users can attach their own cluster wide role principles.
+If you are using rbac, under the specific section users can attach their own cluster wide role principals.

 What ACLs are created
 ^^^^^^^^^^^^^^^^^^^^^